MachineEditor/DeepFaceLab-MVE/README.md

 ## **DeepFaceLab** is a tool that utilizes deep learning to recognize and swap faces in pictures and videos.

-Based on original FaceSwap repo. **Facesets** of FaceSwap or FakeApp are **not compatible** with this repo.
-You should to run extract again.

 ### **Features**:

 - new models